Tax Benefit on Second Home Loan

 • The interest payable on the loan taken for acquiring the property up to a maximum of 2 lakhs

-Section 80C of the IT Act (Concerning Home loan repayments)
+Section 80C of the IT Act (Concerning Home Loan Repayments)

 Section 80C allows individuals to avail IT concessions on the repayment of the principal amount of home loan availed from a bank or HFC.
 The maximum deduction permissible in a financial year shall not exceed 1.50 lakhs (overall for all sub-sections of Sec 80C).

 It implies that the overall deduction under Sec 80C is limited to 1.50 lakhs.
 The repayment of the home loan principal amount is one of the benefits allowed under Section 80C.
-The others include payment of Life Insurance premium, investment in Government securities such as NSC, and so on.
+The others include payment of Life Insurance premiums, investment in Government securities such as NSC, and so on.

 Tax benefits for a second house